We-ppreciate/weppreciate-part-b-submission-readme/readme.md

 #### joi

 `joi` was added for input validation and extended with `joi/date`.
-Used for most of this API's POST and PATCH routes, Joi creates an additional schema to Mongoose's, and allows for clearer repsonses where data formatting is not consistent with the needs of the database.
+Used for most of this API's POST and PATCH routes, Joi creates an additional schema to Mongoose's, and allows for clearer responses where data formatting is not consistent with the needs of the database.

 #### jest